Studio Canal/Anchor Bay Entertainment

 That nasty subtext is very strong in the movie and I also didn’t like how the script goes out of its way to depict Elle’s carefree indulgence in drinking and promiscuity as justification for what happens to her.
 And unlike the original, many of the locals speak English.
 Part of what added to the feeling of paranoia and isolation in the original was that none of the locals spoke any English.

 Karl Urban does his best with what he’s given and like the professional he is, he comes out of this movie with the acting honors.
 Karl Urban is on my list of actors who even if they’re trapped in a really shitty movie more than pulls his weight and delivers a good performance and he does so here.
 And I’m glad that I saw Amber Heard in “Drive Angry” before seeing this movie as I might well have passed up watching that highly superior movie if I had watched AND SOON THE DARKNESS first.
 If you want to see Amber Heard in a really good movie, go watch “Drive Angry” and leave the remake of AND SOON THE DARKNESS alone.
 It’s a totally unnecessary remake that does not entertain one little bit.
-Go watch the 1970 original.
+Go watch the 1970 original if you want to see a really good thriller.